The Control center shows the features in use and the health and security of the network.

 Shows the current bandwidth of traffic passing through Sophos Firewall.

 Shows the current sessions for users connected to Sophos Firewall.

-Shows the decrypted SSL/TLS connections as a percentage of your firewall's decryption capacity.
+Shows the decrypted SSL/TLS connections of your firewall's decryption capacity in percentage.

 Shows the current number of decrypted SSL/TLS connections.